 - System(s): PC, PS3, PS4, Xbox 360, Xbox One

-GTA V’s mechanics remain relatively unchanged from previous installments, but they’re streamlined for smoother gameplay.
+The game’s mechanics remain relatively unchanged from previous installments, but they’re streamlined for smoother gameplay.
 Case in point?
 This iteration once again incorporates RPG elements, allowing players to customize any of the three protagonists, all of whom come with unique skill proficiencies based on their former life of crime.
 Players can experience the game in first or third person, and switch between them at any time.

 GTA V was re-released for next-gen consoles after its initial launch and has received several expansions for its online multiplayer mode, including several new customization options, vehicles, and heists.
+It’s also the first time Rockstar Games invested in the online possibilities of the series, with GTA Online remaining one of the most played multiplayer games today.
+The game’s massive success all but guarantees the success of GTA VI whenever it does come out.

 The Future of Grand Theft Auto